troinine/hass-config/README.md

 ### Sidebar, notifications and clock

-- Fancy sidebar clock with date, time and current weather condition and outdoor temperature
+- Fancy sidebar clock with date, time, current weather condition and outdoor temperature
 - Conditional notifications such as doors open, precipitation, Home Assistant and Synology updates etc.
 - Notification badge in the home card (useful especially on mobile)